 Only the plenary sessions will be recorded.

 Each abstract will have only one presenter.
-The presenter is indicated on the abstract in the program.
-If the wrong person is listed as the presenter, please write to us at firstname.lastname@example.org with your submission ID number and we will update it.
+The presenter will be indicated on the abstract in the program.
+If the wrong person is listed as the presenter, please write to us at email@example.com with your submission ID number and we will update it.
 Each session will be conducted on its own Zoom webinar.
 The presenter will receive an email from Zoom in early September inviting them as a panelists to their session webinar.
 They will use this link to join the webinar.
 We will let you know when this email goes out.
 Oral presenters will be given 10 minutes to present their work and an additional 5 minutes for Q&A, for a total of 15 minutes.
 Presenters will be able to share their screens for a presentation, but they are not required.
 Presentations will be done on Zoom Webinar.
 Almost all presentation software is compatible with Zoom, however videos are not recommended as the quality will be poor and there may be technical difficulties with sound.
 You will have to share your own screen and advance your own slides.
 Staff will be on hand to help with technical difficulties.
 You can find excellent resources in Zoom’s Help Center including videos on how to share your screen.

 We will not have specific practice sessions available.
 However, Zoom does offer free meeting licenses and we encourage you to sign-up as you will need an account to present.
 You can then start your own meeting to test the microphone, video, and share screen options.
 These will be the only options you need to present.

 Oral presenters do not have to have any presentation and can simply speak if they would like.
 Poster presenters will not be giving live presentations this year.

 Yes, you will need to upload your poster to Oxford Abstracts once you have been accepted for a poster presentation no later than August 1, 2022.